buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcVibrationIsolatorTypeEnum.md

 # IfcVibrationIsolatorTypeEnum

-Enumeration defining the typical types of vibration isolators.
+Enumeration defining the typical types of vibration isolators.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.